RachanaVishwa/Code-Refactoring-bugfixing/README.md

-# Code-Refactoring-bugfixing
+# note-taking app

-Using Python Flask to refactor and fix the code
+This is a note taking app to take the notes and the notes will be displayed in the same page